 Now, the most vital part of this article is how to make your particular marketing strategy work.
 In other words, how do marketers successfully run various campaigns for several clients and know what needs to happen to great a marketing strategy that results in targeting long-term customers?

 It's impossible to track this manually, so it follows that adopting an automated data collection and reporting tool with the ability to monitor real-time activity is required.

 This is why TapClicks exists.
 (Shameless plug But nonetheless true)

 TapClicks is a tool built for marketing and ad agencies, media companies, and enterprises to help marketers be successful.

-With TapClicks, marketers the ability to connect all their data sources to monitor successes, surface failures, and connecting marketing efforts to ROI.
-It’s powerful to show clients exactly how campaigns are performing and how the efforts of your agency are paying off.
+With TapClicks, marketers have the ability to connect all their data sources to monitor successes, surface failures, and connect marketing efforts to ROI.
+It's powerful to show clients exactly how campaigns are performing and how the efforts of your agency are paying off.

 For growth marketers to be successful, not only do they have to keep an eye on campaign performance and produce smart reporting, but they also have to communicate effectively with other departments.
 TapClicks solves this problem as well.